pieroproietti/penguins-blog/source/book/italiano.md

   $ sudo eggs produce
   produce an ISO called [hostname]-[arch]-YYYY-MM-DD_HHMM.iso, compressed xz (standard compression).
-  If hostname=myremix and arch=i386 you have myremix-x86--2020-08-25_1215.iso
+  If hostname=ugo and arch=i386 ugo-x86-2020-08-25_1215.iso

   $ sudo eggs produce -v
   the same as the previuos, but with more explicative output

   $ sudo eggs produce -vf
-  the same as the previuos, compression lz4 (fast compression, but about 30% less compared xz standard)
+  the same as the previuos, compression lz4 (fast compression, but about 30% less compressed compared xz standard)

   $ sudo eggs produce -vc
-  the same as the previuos, compression xz -Xbcj x86 (max compression, about 10% more compared xz standard)
+  the same as the previuos, compression xz -Xbcj x86 (max compression, about 10% more compressed compared xz standard)

   $ sudo eggs produce -vf --basename leo --theme debian --adapt produce an ISO called leo-i386-2020-08-25_1215.iso compression lz4, using Debian theme and link to adapt

   $ sudo eggs produce -v --basename leo --theme debian --adapt produce an ISO called leo-i386-2020-08-25_1215.iso compression xz, using Debian theme and link to adapt

   $ sudo eggs produce -v --basename leo --rsupport produce an ISO called leo-i386-2020-08-25_1215.iso compression xz, using eggs theme and link to dwagent

   $ sudo eggs produce -vs --basename leo --rsupport produce scripts to build an ISO as the previus example.
 Scripts can be found in /home/eggs/ovarium and you can customize all you need

 ```

 Di gran lunga la modalità d'uso che preferisco, personalmente è